 - Provide initial insight on patient-centric metrics that could be used to evaluate the success of MOUD programs from the patient perspective

 This project aims to increase the capacity of faith communities to effectively support individuals with opioid use disorder.
-We will conduct a needs assessment of Christian faith communities across NC to inform modification and planned dissemination of practical resources developed by the Duke Divinity School’s Theology, Medicine, and Culture (TMC) Initiative.
+We are conducting a needs assessment of Christian faith communities across NC to inform modification and planned dissemination of practical resources developed by the Duke Divinity School’s Theology, Medicine, and Culture (TMC) Initiative.
 These resources will provide tailored guidance for faith communities to better understand and address the needs of persons with opioid use disorder in their communities.

 Syringe services programs (SSPs) are an evidence-based intervention shown to reduce the potential harms of drug use and to serve the broader needs of people who use drugs.
 We are working collaboratively with SSPs in NC to develop the infrastructure to streamline data tracking systems and processes to improve services, reduce administrative burden, and improve organizational reporting.
-We are designing these systems in consultation with Olive Branch Ministry, Guilford County Solution to the Opioid Problem (GC STOP), the NC Division of Public Health Injury and Violence Prevention Branch, and the NC Safer Syringe Initiative.
+We are designing these systems in consultation with Olive Branch Ministry, Guilford County Solution to the Opioid Problem (GC STOP), NC Harm Reduction Coalition, the NC Division of Public Health Injury and Violence Prevention Branch, and the NC Safer Syringe Initiative.